orsonteodoro/gcf2/README.md

 * bashrc -- used to dynamically modify *FLAGS
 * env/*.conf -- per-package config definitions
+* gen_pkg_lists.sh -- generator for LTO blacklist and whitelists, and CFI lists
 * make.conf -- contains default *FLAGS.
 To be modified manually on your end.
 DO NOT `cp ${REPO_DIR}/make.conf /etc/portage/make.conf`
+* package.cfi_ignore -- per-package CFI ignore list (Allow / Permit rules.
+Limited to build time and common use or basic features.
+Expand for your use case.)
 * package.env -- per-package and per-category config
-* gen_pkg_lists.sh -- generator for LTO blacklist and whitelists, and CFI lists

 ## bashrc